-She turned and went down the stairs.
+She turned and went down the stairs, and I followed her.

 I could never describe the complex of emotions, hidden but obvious, conversation, superficial but fraught with meaning, all of it somehow managing to be deeply boring but completely unmemorable, which ensued in the next three minutes of chatter among the old women and Miss Evans.

 Miss Evans seemed to have completely forgotten that I was there, so I started to sidle out of the kitchen.